TexasInstruments/simplelink-lowpower-f3-sdk/README.md

 ## What's New

-This is version 8.40.02.01 of the LPF3 SDK.
+This is version 9.10.00.83 of the LPF3 SDK.
 This release includes:

-* Certified Zigbee Stack.
-* Zigbee OTA support.
-* Minor bug fixes in SCCM.
+* Bluetooth LE Channel Sounding preview.
+* Bluetooth LE Connection Monitor with BLE Stack integration for CC23xx and CC27xx devices.
+* Bluetooth LE Power Control Preview for CC23XX and CC27xx devices.
+* Bluetooth LE Connection Handover with GATT Layer.
+* Certification of devices to be compliant with China MIIT (Ministry of Industry and Information Technology) and the EU RED (European Union Radio Equipment Directive) regulations on 2.4GHz.
+* Zigbee Stack Certification - Zigbee Pro 2023 (R23) and Green Power Proxy
+  v1.1.2 (Zigbee Core v1.0.0.0)

-More details, including supported devices, IDEs, and toolchains are provided in the [LPF3 8.40.02.01 SDK release notes][sdk release notes].
+More details, including supported devices, IDEs, and toolchains are provided in the [LPF3 9.10.00.83 SDK release notes][sdk release notes].

 ## About this Repository